Flip Broadband Plans Review

 Flip Premium NBN

 Flip offers premium NBN 100 service on its Fast 100 plan.
 This tier, as Flip has stated, provides typical evening speeds of 82Mbps – not bad.
-Flip’s no-contract NBN 100 plans are priced at $99.90 per month or $94.90 when PIA.
+Flip’s no-contract NBN 100 plans are priced at $89.90 per month on a standard agreement, or $85.90 when PIA.

 Flip Support & Customer Service